Schema properties

 Example:

-created_by User
+created_by User@inline

 Marks the reference as being inline.
 This means: